 This course will be an introduction to the science and art of negotiations.
 Students will develop a systematic approach to negotiation that is founded in psychological theory and will harness their own unique negotiation style derived from insights during in-class negotiation exercises.
 Over three days, the course will build cumulatively from seemingly simple single issue negotiations to more complex negotiations which involve multiple issues, multiple parties, and enduring relationships between parties.
 Participants will use in-class experiences to hone their negotiations skills, to learn about common mistakes people make and how to correct them, and to cultivate negotiation strategies which are appropriately systematic as well as flexible.
 The course will be comprised of lectures, negotiation exercises, and discussion, and will require student preparation prior to in-class exercises.
-The course will finish with a practice job negotiation.

 Dates & Times

 Dates: Wednesday 6/22, Monday 6/27, and Wednesday 6/29 | 5:00 PM – 8:00 PM

 Location: In-Person Sessions (UChicago Campus)

 This session will go through the basic psychological theory underlying distributive and single-issue negotiations, including common biases and heuristics that people typically encounter.
 We’ll discuss how and why these biases emerge, as well as how to utilize them to maximize personal gains in single issue, two-party negotiations.

 Creation of Value